udacity/nd081-c4-azure-performance-project-starter/README.md

       docker exec -it azure-vote-front bash
       ls
       # Check if the Redis server is running
-      docker exec -it azure-vote-front bash
+      docker exec -it azure-vote-back bash
       redis-cli ping
       ```